Collegium Musicum Weimar

 Artistic director - Sebastian Ickstadt

-Since 2024 he has been studying orchestral conducting at the HfM Weimar with Prof Ekhart Wycik and Dominik Beykirch.
-At the same time, he is completing his studies in opera correpetition with Prof. Hans-Christian Steinhöfel.
+Sebastian Ickstadt has been studying orchestral conducting at the HfM Weimar with Prof Ekhart Wycik and Prof Gregor Bühl since 2024, and previously also with Dominik Beykirch.
+At the same time, he completed his studies in opera correpetition with Prof Hans-Christian Steinhöfel.
 He gained his first conducting experience with Johannes Klumpp.

 During his studies, he already worked with renowned orchestras such as the Jena Philharmonic Orchestra, the Hof Symphony Orchestra and the Thuringia Philharmonic Orchestra Gotha-Eisenach.
 He has also worked at the Anhaltisches Theater Dessau, the Erfurt Theatre and the Chemnitz Theatre.
-He received important impulses through masterclasses with Johannes Klumpp and Otto Tausk.
+He received important impulses from masterclasses with Nicolas Pasquet, Johannes Schlaefli, Johannes Klumpp and Otto Tausk.

 Contact